cloudmesh/cloudmesh-cloud/docs/_sources/mongo.md.txt

 # Cloudmesh Database

 Cloudmesh stores its status in a database so that you can easily remember which services you used where and have an accurate account of them.

 We use as a database mongoDB to store this information

 To use cloudmesh you simply need to start the database service.

-Note: In futire versions this is done automatically.
+Note: In future versions this is done automatically.
 For nw we just od it by hand

 You can start the database service with